Code-Life-S/SpellCraft-Tcg/MD_files/Tasks/Arena_mode_task.md

 For now the "Start Arena" button does nothing, but in a next task we will make it launch the arenaAdventure phase.

 Note that we may later (in another task, no to be done for now) :
-- Alternate between arenaBuilder and arenaAdventure phases : Player may choose new cards to add (or maybe remove) to the arena deck after a battle (defeating enemy phase called "arenaAdventure").
+- Alternate between arenaBuilder and arenaAdventure phases : Player may choose new cards to add (or maybe remove) to the arena deck after a battle.
+The defeating enemy phase is called "arenaAdventure".
 - Display "bonus" cards that will give passive bonuses in the arenaAdventure phase, for example : "Fire spell damage * 2", or "Every spell also heals 2 HP".
 - and maybe other mechanics to come.